SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/custlangs/editcustlang.md

 language: en
 ---

-# Work with customer languages

-In this topic, you can find out how to create and edit customer languages.
+# How to create and edit customer languages

 ## How to add customer languages